BillJr99/Ursinus-CS375/_pages/Activities/activity-stakeholderdesign.md

       title: "Design Thinking Process"
       questions:
         - "What are the 5 stages in the design thinking process?"
-        - "When designing a 1000 story elevator, who are your stakeholders, and what might be their unique individual needs?
+        - "When designing a 1000 story elevator, who are your stakeholders, and what might be their unique individual needs?"

 tags:
   - ux